 In the jungles of Peru, the fight for survival heightened his senses.
 Now, Detective Jim Ellison is a sentinel in the fight for justice.
 Anthropologist Blair Sandburg works side by side with Jim, helping him develop these senses.

 Randolph Spencer and Martin Brubaker were ex-Navy SEALS-turned-mercenaries who hired themselves out as soldiers of fortune for a very high fee.
 On their missions, Spence and Bru relied ...
 See full summary »

-Fifteen years ago, all it took was one man and one car to get the job done.
+Ten years ago, all it took was one man and one car to get the job done.
 Now, the Foundation for Law and Government has assembled five highly skilled operatives and paired them with most advanced, state-of-the-art vehicles to take on a new breed of outlaw.
-They are: Team Knight Rider!
-Written by
+They are: "Team Knight Rider!"Written by

 Team Knight Rider use five different vehicles for their missions, each with its own computer AI system like the original Knight 2000 vehicle.
 Unlike KITT, these are specialized units with specific roles in the team.
 In addition, after the K.R.O. incident, Garland has had each vehicle installed with intentional weaknesses to act as a fail safe in case any of them go rogue.
-Although armored to protect their occupants, the vehicles do not share the original KITT's nearly indestructible "molecular bondage shell".
+Although armored to protect their occupants, the vehicles do not share the original KITT's nearly indestructible "molecular bonded shell".
 Bullets can shatter windows or blown open with a small explosive, for example, while body panels can be damaged in collisions and roll-overs.
 The vehicles deploy their own self-repair system enabling the cars to fix their own minor damage shattered windows and crushed body panels have been shown "fixed" soon after taking damage.
 More severe impacts however, require body shop maintenance to repair the vehicles.
 See more »

 2 of 2 people found this review helpful.

 Was this review helpful to you?